Filing for Disability in Idaho

 Idaho makes a small extra payment to some people who receive SSI, to supplement the monthly benefit paid by the federal government.
 The Idaho State Department of Health and Welfare administers the state supplement, under the Aid for Aged, Blind, and Disabled (AABD) program.

-Idaho pays a maximum of $53 in AABD payments to individuals who are living independently or in someone else's household (the amount can be adjusted if you have additional income).
+Idaho pays a small additional stipend in AABD payments to individuals who are living independently or in someone else's household (the amount can be adjusted if you have additional income).
 The amount of the supplement for a person living in a group or residential care facility is based on the living arrangement type and the cost, but the bulk of the payment must go to the facility.

 Are There Services in Idaho That Can Help Me Return to Work?